zapatacomputing/qe-forest/README.md

     template: template-1
     arguments:
       parameters:
-      - backend-specs: "{'module_name': 'qe.forest.simulator', 'function_name': 'ForestSimulator', 'device_name': 'wavefunction-simulator'}"
+      - backend-specs: "{'module_name': 'qeforest.simulator', 'function_name': 'ForestSimulator', 'device_name': 'wavefunction-simulator'}"
       - resources: [qe-forest]
 ```

 You can pass additional arguments, such as `n_samples`, as parameters in the `backend-specs` dictionary.

 ### Task